John Mearsheimer: Why Leaders Lie

-He explains the reasons for leaders pursuing each of the different kinds of lies.
+Mearsheimer explains the reasons for leaders pursuing each of the different kinds of lies.
 His central thesis is that leaders lie more frequently to domestic audiences than to leaders of other states.
 That is because international lying can have negative effects, including "blowback" and "backfiring".
 Blowback occurs if telling international lies helps cause a culture of deceit at home.
 Backfiring occurs if telling a lie leads to a failed policy.
 He also emphasizes that there are two other kinds of deception besides lying: "concealment", a leader remaining silent about an important matter, and "spinning", a leader telling a story that emphasizes the positive and downplays or ignores the negative.